Bangladesh Film Artistes Association

-Bangladesh Film Artistes Association (বাংলাদেশ চলচ্চিত্র শিল্পী সমিতি) is an organization of Bangladeshi film artists.
+The Bangladesh Film Artistes Association (বাংলাদেশ চলচ্চিত্র শিল্পী সমিতি) is an organization of Bangladeshi film artists.
 It carries out various activities for the benefit of film artists of Bangladesh.
-Misha Sawdagor is the current president of the organization and Dipjol is serving as the general secretary.
+Shiba Shanu is the current president of the organization, and Joy Chowdhury is the general secretary.

 History

 In 1952, an organization named the East Bengal Film Association (Purbobongo Cholocchitro Shomiti) was established in Dhaka.
 Over time, this organization gradually evolved and eventually became known as the Bangladesh Film Artistes' Association.
 The association formally began its journey under this new identity in 1984.
 Its official office is currently located at the Bangladesh Film Development Corporation (BFDC) premises in Dhaka.

-Current elected committee
+Committee

-Misha Sawdagor has been elected as the new president of Bangladesh Film Artistes Association for the term 2024-2026 and Dipjol has been elected as the general secretary.
+Shiba Shanu was elected as the new president of Bangladesh Film Artistes Association for the term 2026–2028, and Joy Chowdhury was elected as the general secretary.